brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

 - Brian Buccola and Andreas Haida.
 2017.
 [Obligatory irrelevance and the computation of ignorance inferences][sp-lb].
 Submitted.
 - Brian Buccola.
 2017.
 [Bare numerals, collectivity, and genericity: A new puzzle][jos-lb].
-Submitted.
+In revision.
 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2016.
 [Conceptual alternatives][cog-lb].
-Submitted.
+In revision.
 - Brian Buccola and Benjamin Spector.
 2016.
 [Modified numerals and maximality][lp-doi]. *Linguistics and Philosophy* 39(3).
 151--199. ([preprint][lp-lb])
 - Bernhard Schwarz, Brian Buccola, and Michael Hamilton.
 2012.
 [Two types of class B numeral modifiers: A reply to Nouwen 2010][sp]. *Semantics and Pragmatics* 5(1).
 1--25.